NVIDIA/bare-metal-manager-rest/docker/production/README.md

 ## Security Notes

 These images:
-- Run as non-root user (UID 1000)
+- Run as non-root user (nonroot from distroless)
-- Have minimal attack surface (alpine:latest)
+- Have minimal attack surface (distroless - no shell or package manager)
 - Include only necessary CA certificates
 - Use static compilation (no dynamic linking vulnerabilities)
 - Strip debug symbols to reduce information disclosure